Maximum-likelihood estimation in ptychography in the presence of Poisson-Gaussian noise statistics

 The results presented in this study underscore the importance of considering mixed Poisson-Gaussian noise statistics in ptychographic image reconstruction.
 We have demonstrated, through both experimental and simulated data, that using an MLE loss function that considers this mix of noise statistics improves reconstruction quality, particularly in low signal-to-noise ratio conditions.
 This enhanced performance indicates that the mixed-statistics loss function can extract more information from the measured data by accurately accounting for the underlying noise statistics.
 An interesting outcome of this study concerns the practice of zero-cropping negative intensity values.
 We find that this practice introduces a bias into the reconstructions, highlighting the importance of preserving all statistical information in the data.

 It is worth noting that some types of detectors bypass the issue of significant Gaussian readout noise, such as high-performance photon-counting hybrid pixel detectors notably used in x-ray ptychography~\cite{Guizar-Sicairos2014-ze, Pfeiffer2017-vz}.
 In such cases, optimizing $L_{\mathrm{Poisson}}(\bm{\theta})$ can yield excellent reconstruction results.
 Future research could focus on studying the convergence behavior of a mixed-statistics loss function when the illumination field is jointly optimized, as we have observed that optimizing $L_{\mathrm{Mixed}}(\bm{\theta})$ occasionally leads to a less reliable convergence when dealing with a poor initial estimate for the illumination field.
 To ensure valid comparison and to attain image retrieval under extremely ill-posed conditions, we included the additional step of pre-calibrating the illumination field in this study.
-Such a step is typically unnecessary in well-posed ptychographic reconstructions~\cite{Maiden2009-pn}.
+Such a step is typically unnecessary in well-posed ptychographic reconstructions~\cite{Maiden2009-pn} or other approaches to noise-robust phase retrieval methods~\cite{Shen2017-zq, Chang2023-xn}.

 In summary, the findings presented here could potentially propel significant advancements in the field of computational imaging, leading to improved image retrieval under challenging noise conditions.
 By offering a more accurate reflection of real-world ptychographic measurements, a loss function that considers mixed Poisson-Gaussian noise statistics could greatly contribute to various fields, including material science, biology, and nanotechnology, where high-quality image reconstruction under low-SNR conditions is critical.
 Moreover, the utility of using a mixed-statistics loss function is not just limited to ptychography but extends to many computational and gradient-based imaging methods, broadening its applicability~\cite{Antipa2018-ja, OToole2018-qd, Raskar, Hong2004-av, Liutkus2014-vw}.